magit/magit/README.md

 Dependencies
 ============

+Magit requires at least GNU Emacs 24.1 and Git 1.7.2.5.

 If you install Magit using `package.el` then dependencies are automatically being taken care of.
 Otherwise you have to track down